Appledoee/SSH-login-brute-forcing/README.md

 # Troubleshooting

-This activity can test out up to 10 attempts
+1) This activity can test out up to 10 attempts

+Solution:

+Use a wordlist that has less than 10 passwords or you can opt for .SSHException to fix the error (refer next)

-1) EOF Error & Error reading SSH protocol banner
+2) EOF Error & Error reading SSH protocol banner

 ![Screenshot 2024-08-25 at 5 34 22 AM](https://github.com/user-attachments/assets/85c7b9cd-1c3d-41c7-b91f-5794addbf7ec)